School tells this 6th-grader to fix his haircut or face suspension

 It's a style his dad says he's had for several months.

-So imagine the family's surprise when the 6th-grader was told by his teacher his hair cut was a problem.
+So imagine the family's surprise when the sixth-grader was told by his teacher his haircut was a problem.

 "I was walking into class, and she saw my hair and said, 'You can't have two lines in your hair.
 Go to the office," Xavier told CNN affiliate KPRC.